Usage examples

 The result is a FaultDetectionResult object

-with with the following information:
+with the following information:

-deviations: DataFrame with reconstruction errors.
+deviations: pandas DataFrame with reconstruction errors.

 You can also create a FaultDetector object and load